spotlightpa/poor-richard/content/statecollege/2024-04-04-SPLMELETTERS.md

 Duquette said that since his initial response, he has received additional letters saying his complaint was not substantiated and that a test wasn’t necessary.

-“I think if they offer, just my personal opinion, if they offer to test your well … that if you answer in the affirmative, they just test your water.
-They don’t turn it into a criminal complaint and find a way not to have to test your water.”
+“I think if they offer, just my personal opinion, if they offer to test your well … that if you answer in the affirmative, they just test your water.”

 ## Other hurdles